Aurelius buys Scholl shoe business from Reckitt Benckiser

-FRANKFURT German private equity firm Aurelius (AR4G.DE) said on Monday it is buying Reckitt Benckiser's (RB.L) Scholl shoe business in its efforts to expand internationally, betting on the brand's growth potential.
+FRANKFURT, July 21 German private equity firm Aurelius said on Monday it is buying Reckitt Benckiser's Scholl shoe business in its efforts to expand internationally, betting on the brand's growth potential.

 Under the agreement, Aurelius would acquire the international rights for the Scholl footwear business, excluding North and South America.

-The rights to that business in the Americas will go to German drugmaker Bayer (BAYGn.DE) as part of its $14 billion purchase of Merck & Co's (MRK.N) consumer health business.
+The rights to that business in the Americas will go to German drugmaker Bayer as part of its $14 billion purchase of Merck & Co's consumer health business.

 Aside from the Scholl shoe business, which is known for its focus on comfort, Reckitt Benckiser has a Scholl-branded footcare business that includes insoles and blister bandages.